 The EBITDA is a measure of a SAP's overall financial performance and is widely used to measure a its profitability.

 |Revenue TTM||$27.2 billion|

 |Operating margin TTM||23.21%|

 TTM: trailing 12 months

-There are currently 3.7 million SAP shares held short by investors – that's known as SAP's "short interest".
-This figure is 6.8% down from 4.0 million last month.
+There are currently 2.7 million SAP shares held short by investors – that's known as SAP's "short interest".
+This figure is 17.4% up from 2.3 million last month.

 There are a few different ways that this level of interest in shorting SAP shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against SAP.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against SAP.

 Find out more about how you can short SAP stock.